 The combination of airflow and muscle movement that occurs when you perform a sucking motion with your mouth could dislodge a blood clot over a healing tooth extraction site.
 Therefore, you should avoid using straws and similar activities as you recover from this procedure in order to prevent dry socket.

-You should also stop smoking during this period because the inhalation creates a similar risk.
+You should also stop smoking during this period because inhalation creates a similar risk.
 It may make it easier to abstain from this habit as you heal if you cut back on smoking prior to your tooth extraction.

 Eat Soft-Textured Foods